shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Spells that you cast from your bonded schools have their attributes changed.
 If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range based on your level as shown in the class table.
 Spells that have a duration longer than Instantaneous also have their duration changed to your Spell Duration based on your level as shown in the class table.
 These spells also have a new stat called Tether Range.
 If the spell’s center of effect ever becomes further away from you than the tether range, then the spell ends automatically.

+## Dispelling Spells

-As an action, you may dispel any spell that you had casted from your bonded schools.
+As an action, you may dispel any ongoing spell that you have cast.

 ## Spellcasting Ability